-The WDT can be operated in one of four modes as determined by CONFIG2H<WDTEN<1:0> The four modes are:
+The WDT can be operated in one of four modes as determined by the WDTEN<1:0> (CONFIG2H<1:0> bits.
+The four modes are:

-- WDT Enabled
+- · WDT Enabled

 - · WDT Disabled

-- WDT under software control, SWDTEN (WDTCON<0>)
+- WDT under Software Control, SWDTEN (WDTCON<0>)

 - WDT

 - Enabled during normal operation

 - Disabled during Sleep

 - Note 1: The CLRWDT and SLEEP instructions clear the WDT and postscaler counts when executed.

 - 2: Changing the setting of the IRCF bits (OSCCON<6:4>) clears the WDT and postscaler counts.

 - 3: When a CLRWDT instruction is executed, the postscaler count will be cleared.